okta/okta-idx-java/README.md

 You will also need:

 * An Okta account, called an _organization_ (sign up for a free [developer organization](https://developer.okta.com/signup) if you need one).

-[//]: # (NOTE: code snippets in this README are updated automatically via a Maven plugin by running: mvn okta-code-snippet:snip)

 ## Usage guide